DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 Don’t use other channels for promoting your work.
 They will be removed without a warning and repeated violations will result in a ban.

+### Frequency of posts

+Spamming Slack communities with content hoping to get clicks is not the best strategy.
+It feels spammy and reduces the values of your posts.
+If you post too often, it'll just be ingnored.

+Therefore we ask you to limit your promotions to two posts per week per channel (one of the four above).

 ### Surveys, product discovery and feedback on your product